An Insider's Guide to #TDS2019: Everything You Need to Know (and More)

 - Tridion Docs 15 — Early 2021

-“One SDL” is an AWS demo suite that SDL will have available upon request.
-It contains a number of demos in Tridion Sites, Tridion Docs, DXA, XPM, World Server, Tridion integration Framework, its connectors, and many more.
+“One SDL” is SDL’s demo platform that runs Tridion Sites, Tridion Docs, DXA, XPM, World Server, Tridion integration Framework, its connectors, and many more.

 We think it’s especially worth noting how useful this is to clients and vendors when moving into a new product.
 This can greatly improve our availability when it comes to fully functioning example suites.